marybun/machine_learning/HW3/README.md

 plt.suptitle('Loss Matrix')
 plt.tight_layout()
 ```
+In the SVD matrix, the left and right singular vectors $\bf{U}$ and $\bf{V^\*}$ represent the modes of the images, that is, the most prominent features of the images.
+The matrix $\bf{\Sigma}$ is the diagonal matrix of singular values that scale each singular vector.
+The higher the magnitude of the singular value, the more prominent the feature is.

 Next, we project 3 V modes (1, 2, and 4) onto a 3D plot with colored digit labels.